Beapi-io/spring-boot-starter-beapi/README.md

    - corrected issue with reflection handler defaulting to alphabetically first handler if not found (bug in simpleUrlHandlerMapping)
    - stripped out staticMapping and using internal Controllers
  - adding automated role-based apidocs; role based so user only sees docs they have access too (OWASP API COMPLIANT)
- - updating mapping to automate CORS whitelisting from beapi_api.yml
+ - updating mapping to automate CORS whitelisting per networkGrp
  - simplifying mapping in config

  ## 0.6 - (projected release Feb/2023)
   - API AUTOMATION